 After the 1-hour incubation, wash away the excess peroxidase-conjugated human MPO antibody and add the TMB substrate.
 The TMB substrate reacts with the bound peroxidase-conjugated MPO antibody generating a signal detected by a plate reader at 450nm.
 Use the intensity and the standard curve to calculate the MPO concentration in the samples.

-Myeloperoxidase (MPO) is a tetrameric heme-containing protein abundantly produced in neutrophil granulocytes where it plays an important anti-microbial role.
-During degranulation MPO is released into the extracellular space.
-There, as part of the neutrophils “respiratory burst”, it produces hypochlorous acid from hydrogen peroxide and Cl-.
+Myeloperoxidase (MPO) is a tetrameric heme-containing protein abundantly produced in neutrophil granulocytes, where it plays a critical anti-microbial role.
+Typically stored in azurophilic granules, MPO is released into the extracellular space during degranulation.
+As part of the neutrophils’ “respiratory burst,” it produces hypochlorous acid from hydrogen peroxide and Cl-.
 MPO also uses hydrogen peroxide to oxidize tyrosine to the tyrosyl radical.
-Both hypochlorous acid and tyrosyl are cytotoxic and when present can kill bacteria and other pathogens.
+Both hypochlorous acid and tyrosyl are cytotoxic and, when present, can kill bacteria and other pathogens.
 Hereditary deficiency of myeloperoxidase predisposes individuals to immune deficiency.

-Studies have shown an association between elevated MPO levels and coronary artery disease, and in 2003 it was suggested that MPO may serve as a sensitive predictor of myocardial infarction in patients complaining of chest pain.
-Since that time the clinical utility of MPO testing in cardiac patients has been solidly established in the literature with well over 100 papers published.
-In 2010 this clinical application was further refined by additional studies which determined that measuring both MPO and C-reactive protein (CRP) provided more accurate prediction of mortality risk than measuring just CRP alone.
+The clinical utility of MPO testing in cardiac patients is well-established in the literature, with well over 100 papers published.
+Studies have shown an association between elevated MPO levels and coronary artery disease, suggesting that MPO may be a sensitive predictor of myocardial infarction in patients complaining of chest pain.
+In 2010 this clinical application was further refined by additional studies, which determined that measuring both MPO and C-reactive protein (CRP) provided a more accurate prediction of mortality risk than measuring just CRP alone.